theislab/cross_system_integration/cross_system_integration/readme.md

 For examples of how to perform integration, see the [tutorial](https://github.com/theislab/cross_system_integration/blob/main/tutorials/integration_VAMP%2BCYC.ipynb).

 The model expects as the input normalized and log+1 transformed expression.
-We recommend using as _system_ the covariate corresponding to the substantial batch effects (e.g., species, organoid-tissue, etc.; currently implemented only for exactly two systems) and as _covariate keys_ any other covariates to be corrected for, such as batches within systems (samples or datasets).
+We recommend using as _system_ the covariate corresponding to the substantial batch effects (e.g., species, organoid-tissue, etc.; currently implemented only for exactly two systems - we are still testing an extension that would work with any number of systems) and as _covariate keys_ any other covariates to be corrected for, such as batches within systems (samples or datasets).

 The model hyperparameters are for reproducibility set to defaults used for development.
 However, in practice, the following parameters should be used instead of the defaults while keeping all other parameters at their default values.
 The below list also lists parameters that should not be changed from the below-specified values.